-We’ve also found the same types of plants and animal fossils at both coasts.
-We know that plants couldn’t float across ocean and animals couldn’t have swim.
+We’ve also found the same types of plants and animal fossils on both coasts.
+We know that plants couldn’t float across the ocean and animals couldn’t swim.

 Back in the 1700s, people believed that the size and shape of the continents were the same for millions of years.

 If you looked at a map now and compared it to a map millions of years ago, they would be exactly the same.

 In the 1400s, cartographers created maps similar to the ones we see today.
 But there was something that stood out in these maps: